karenfreemansmith/Epic-IntroWk3-IceCream/README.md

 * _OR_
 * Clone directory
 * Open index.html in your favorite browser
+* Click on page header to see list of ice creams

 ## Support & Contact
 For questions, concerns, or suggestions please email karenfreemansmith@gmail.com